inc2734/mw-wp-form/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MW WP Form can create mail form with a confirmation screen using shortcode.
+MW WP Form is shortcode base contact form plugin.
+This plugin have many feature.
+For example you can use many validation rules, contact data saving, and chart aggregation using saved contact data.

 == Description ==